EN

 The skin on the body parts affected by lymphoedema can dry out and become scaly.
 Protein that cannot be sufficiently transported away by the lymphatic system collects in the tissues.
 This can lead to inflammation.
 New connective tissue forms and the oedema consequently gets bigger and hardens (fibrosis).

-Because the immune system of lymphoedema patients is impaired in the affected area, the organism is more prone to bacterial skin infections such as erysipelas or fungal infections (mycosis).
+Because the immune system of lymphoedema patients is impaired in the affected area, the organism is more prone to skin infections such as erysipelas or fungal infections (mycosis).
 These require immediate medical treatment.